ndsvw/set.js/README.md

 * `Set#union` return a new set that is the union of the set with another one.
 * `Set#intersect` return a new set that is the intersection of the set with another one.
 * `Set#difference` return a new set that is the difference of the set with another one.
+* `Set#symmetricDifference` return a new set that is the symmetric difference of the set with another one.

 * `Set#find` return an array with all items that match the predicate.